-The Building and Construction Trades diploma program teaches the fundamentals of servicing, repairing, and maintaining the appropriate condition of buildings.
-This program provides students with the knowledge and skills necessary for entry-level employment in a maintenance technician career in a variety of settings, such as new construction, the hospitality industry, apartment complexes, and commercial and residential buildings.
+The Building and Construction Trades diploma program teaches the fundamentals of construction, servicing, repairing, and maintaining the appropriate conditions of buildings.
+The program provides students the ability to gain the knowledge and skills necessary for entry-level employment in a maintenance technician career in a variety of settings, such as new construction, the hospitality industry, apartment complexes, and commercial and residential buildings.

 Students learn the skills required for the installation of flooring, tiling, roofing, bathroom fixtures, and kitchen appliances.
-Additionally, students obtain knowledge of air-conditioning systems, heating systems, and plumbing components for water and drainage.
+Additionally, student obtain knowledge of air-conditioning systems, heating systems, and plumbing components for water and drainage.
 Students also learn skills associated with career success, such as effective communication, listening skills, time management, problem solving, and organizational skills.